amrosnik/legiscrapor/README.md

 The code for actually running an end-to-end web crawl is found in **run_X.py** files.
 These take input arguments from a plain text file.
 See `inputs/` for example input files.
+Note that the keywords you specify in input files are first subjected to whatever search engine powers the search functionality of a particular legislative website; therefore, using advanced Google search engine syntax is ill-advised.

 The general usage is:
 > python run_X.py /path/to/input_file